What Is the Wettest Country in Africa

+Near the coast are the small islands of Corisco and Great and Little Elobey.
 Bioko, by far the largest of the islands, lies off the coast of Cameroon in the Bight of Biafra.
 Annobón, a volcanic island, lies south of the Equator and almost 400 miles or 640 km to the southwest of Bioko.

-All islands are inhabited.
+It is shaped like a boot, with two large volcanic formations separated by a valley that bisects the island at its narrowest point.
 The 121 mile or 95 kilometer coastline is steep and rugged in the south but lower and more accessible in the north, with excellent harbors at Malabo and Luba, and several scenic beaches between those towns.

 Don't throw away the old bucket until you know whether the new one holds water.

 Together we build awareness that boost harmony, education, and success, below are more links to articles you will find thought provoking.

 - Where is Shashamane Ethiopia the African Rastafarian Promised Land

 - Cooking with shea butter oil